wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- Chapter 1.
 Introducing Kubernetes
 		- -
 		- Figure 1.1.
-Components inside a monolithic application vs. standalone microservices #space
+Components inside a monolithic application vs. standalone microservices #ñspace
 		- -
 		- -
 		- Microservices communicate through synchronous protocols such as HTTP, over which they usually expose RESTful (REpresentational State Transfer) APIs, or through asynchronous protocols such as AMQP (Advanced Message Queueing Protocol).
 These protocols are simple, well understood by most developers, and not tied to any specific programming language.
-Each microservice can be written in the language that’s most appropriate for implementing that specific microservice. #space
+Each microservice can be written in the language that’s most appropriate for implementing that specific microservice. #ñspace
 		- -
 		- -
 		- What is NoOps? #card
 			- Ideally, you want the developers to deploy applications themselves without knowing anything about the hardware infrastructure and without dealing with the ops team.
 This is referred to as NoOps.
 Obviously, you still need someone to take care of the hardware infrastructure, but ideally, without having to deal with peculiarities of each application running on it.
 		- -
 		- -
-		- Kubernetes uses Linux container technologies to provide isolation of running applications #space
+		- Kubernetes uses Linux container technologies to provide isolation of running applications #ñspace
 		- -
 		- -
 		- About containers and Linux #card